 Quick start

-- Enter a name, price, and quantity for item A.
+- Enter a name, price, and quantity for item A so the result is easy to read.

 - Enter the same details for item B.

-- Use the same shared unit for both quantities, such as oz, lb, count, roll, or sheet.
+- Use the same shared unit for both quantities, such as oz, lb, count, roll, sheet, fl oz, or tablet.

 Best uses

-- Check whether bulk paper towels, pet food, or detergent are actually cheaper.
+- Check whether bulk paper towels, pet food, litter, or detergent are actually cheaper.

-- Convert sale prices into a fair per-unit comparison.
+- Convert sale, coupon, and loyalty prices into a fair per-unit comparison.

 What this calculator is solving

 The Unit Price Calculator divides each product price by its package quantity.
-It helps you see whether the small package, family size, bulk pack, or sale item is actually cheaper per unit.
+It helps you see whether the small package, family size, bulk pack, warehouse-club size, or sale item is actually cheaper per ounce, pound, roll, count, sheet, or other shared unit.

 The formula in plain language

-In plain language: The calculator divides each item price by its package quantity, compares both unit prices, and shows the cheaper option.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: Unit price = item price / item quantity.
+The calculator finds each item's price per shared unit, identifies the lower unit price, then shows the savings per unit and savings percentage compared with the higher unit price.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer